mamedev/mame/docs/source/initialsetup/compilingmame.rst

 There are example .html files in that repository which can be edited to point to your newly compiled MAME js filename and pass in whatever parameters you desire.
 You will then need to place all of the following on a web server:

 * The compiled MAME .js file
+* The compiled MAME .wasm file if using WebAssembly
 * The .js files from the Emularity package (loader.js, browserfs.js, etc.)
 * A .zip file with the ROMs for the MAME driver you would like to run (if any)
 * Any software files you would like to run with the MAME driver